 Hi.
 Got my first complaint of parcel not arriving to customer today.
 3 weeks gone and it had not arrived.
 Customer wants refund for bricks and postage.
 Is that customsry?

-• Where was the shipment to?
+Where was the shipment to?
 In my opinion: 3 weeks for an international shipment is a long time, but not long enough to talk about refunding yet...
+Shipments to some countries in the world take that long every single time.

 You might wanna take that in consideration for the further development of Brickowl ;-)